Maurice Raoul-Duval: Career

 In 1900 he was part of the Bagatelle Polo Club de Paris team which won the bronze medal.
 He was also a member of the Compiègne Polo Club team which was eliminated in the first round of the same tournament.
+In 1905, he was considered "the best player on the Continent" and was also well known on English grounds and was in the winning team of the Rugby Autumn Tournament in 1903 and 1904.